 Impaired Driving | Drug Offences | Assaults

 The Canadian Charter of Rights guarantees everyone a full and fair defence as well as the presumption of innocence.
+Every person has the right to silence.
 This means that it is always the burden of the Crown to prove guilt beyond a reasonable doubt.
 You do not need to prove your innocence.

-At Double Diamond Law, we represent clients for all forms of criminal and quasi-criminal charges including Provincial regulatory offenses.
-So, whether it is a speeding ticket or a serious criminal charge, you can receive representation from our firm.
+At Double Diamond Law, we represent clients for all forms of criminal and quasi criminal charges including Provincial regulatory offenses.
+So, whether it is a serious criminal charge or speeding ticket, you can receive representation from our firm.
 Some of the more commonly occurring charges in the Whistler and Squamish area include impaired driving, drug offences and assaults.

 The criminal offence of impaired driving is often referred to as “driving under the influence” or “DUI”.
 Specific offences associated to impaired driving are a charge of driving with a blood alcohol level in excess of 0.80, impaired driving, and refusing to provide a breath sample.

 Then, for your first year of driving after your licence has been reinstated, you will have to drive with an ignition interlock device (breathalyzer) in the vehicle.
-This costs about $1,500.00 to install and use for one year.
+This costs about $1,800.00 to install and use for one year.
 Finally, you will be required to pay the Driver Risk Premium for three consecutive years.
-For a first, criminal code driving offence, this is $905.00 per year.
+For a first, criminal code driving offence, this is $1,086 per year.
 If the incident involves an accident, your insurance will not likely cover any vehicle damage or personal injury claims.
 In addition, penalties increase and there are minimum jail sentences if you already have a conviction for an impaired driving offence on your record.
 Further, penalties will likely increase if anyone has been injured as a result of driving while impaired.

 In almost all cases in which you are accused of having blown over the legal limit (.08) or failed/refused to provide a breath sample, the police will serve you with a 90-day Administrative Driving Prohibition (“ADP”).
 This sanction represents a completely separate process from any criminal charges, and it is handled through the office of the Superintendent of Motor Vehicles.
 If you do not challenge this prohibition in any way, then you will have 21 days in which to drive before the prohibition begins.
 The process to review, or challenge, this prohibition is simple to commence and, since you only have seven days in which to request a review, you must deal with this quickly.
 You can do so at any Motor Vehicle Branch (above McDonalds in Whistler).
 For a better understanding of the ADP, you may call us for an explanation.